particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 updates without sacrificing fine-grained control.
-- **Firmware releases**: Cut a version of firmware that will be automatically sent to your fleet, with sensible safeguards to roll out an update responsibly.
+- **Firmware releases**: Cut a version of firmware that will be automatically sent to your fleet, with sensible safeguards to roll out an update responsibly and monitor fleet health for changes.
 - **Release by device groups**: Target a subset of your fleet to receive a new version of firmware.
-Useful when your product has variants that require different device behaviors, or when wanting to phase out a single release over time to reduce risk.
+This is useful when your product has variants that require different device behaviors, or when wanting to phase out a single release over time to reduce risk.
 - **Immediate firmware releases**: Instead of waiting for devices to